 The Template Options dialog can be used to export the current list of templates so that they may be

 importing into another copy of 010 Editor.
-To export the current list of templates click the Tools
+To export the current list of templates click the Export List... button at the bottom right corner of the dialog.
+Choose

 the location to save the template list using the standard file dialog.
 Exported template lists contain two